karthickrajan81/api/README.md

 ### com.main.api
-This Api is build using Java and Spring boot.
+This Api is build using Java and Spring boot to give introduction to Micoroservices with simple DAO and DTO implementations

 ### Dependencies
 ## Frameworks:org.springframework.boot